Programme structure

 Year 1

-The first year contains 80 credits in all lines of courses.
-You must be able to complete all courses within 1 year including the summer period.
-The main aim of the first year is to give you a good impression of the programme and the profession, which is finalised in a clinical internship in the summer.
+The first year includes 80 credits in all course lines.
+You complete all courses within 1 year, including the summer period.
+The main goal is to give you a clear impression of the programme and the profession.
+You finish the year with a clinical internship in the summer.

-In each semester, we offer courses at school to provide the basic knowledge, skills and attitude for an international physiotherapist.
-A short list of courses and objectives of our first year:
+In each semester you follow courses at school that give you the basic knowledge, skills and attitude of an international physiotherapist.
+Some examples of first-year courses:

-1. Anatomy – to know about all muscles and bones that are needed for movement
+- Anatomy – learn about muscles and bones needed for movement

-2. Assessment – to test and assess musculoskeletal injuries of several joints
+- Assessment – test and assess musculoskeletal injuries of different joints

-3. Case Study – to get real clinical experience with a patient and to integrate previously learned knowledge and skills
+- Case Study – gain clinical experience with a patient and integrate learned knowledge and skills

-4. Study and Career Planning – to understand the professional attitude towards study and future international career
+- Study and Career Planning – build a professional attitude towards study and a future international career

 4 internships

-Of course it is also possible to do a clinical internship in the Netherlands, which means you should be able to communicate with the patients and staff of the associated clinics in Dutch.
-To do so you will need to follow a Dutch language course.
+You can also do a clinical internship in the Netherlands.
+In that case, you need to communicate with patients and staff in Dutch.
+To prepare, you follow a Dutch language course.